Cincinnati vs. SMU NCAA Football Odds, Plays and Insights | November 20, 2021

 SMU Stats and Trends

-- SMU has five wins against the spread in 10 games this season.

-- SMU's games this season have hit the over on five of nine set point totals (55.6%).
+- SMU's games this year have eclipsed the over/under in 55.6% of its opportunities (five times in nine games with a set point total).

 - SMU is 5-4 against the spread and 8-2 overall when the team notches more than 16.2 points.